 Applying for the Certificate in Law

-Applications for the Certificate are currently closed, and will re-open in May 2018 for courses beginning in the fall term.
+Applications are now being accepted into the Certificate in Law program for Fall 2018 with courses beginning in September.
 We recommend that you apply for the Certificate in Law before registering for courses.Please review the admission criteria below.

 Certificate in Law applications are done through the Queen’s Undergraduate Admissions Office and there is an application fee of $100.
 First, download our step-by-step guide on how to apply for the certificate.